jakeberg/resume/tech_lead_assessment.md

 **Maestro - Study Orchestration**

 - Managed ingress and egress for systems running on Kubernetes, creating service accounts and rules that allowed or disallowed services to talk with each other.
-- Managed DNS, certificate creation, and load balancing for UI applications.
 - Used **DynamoDB Global Secondary Indexes (GSI)** to sort and query entity updates by their last modified timestamps efficiently.

 **SRE Responsibilities & IMS**